srengty/IP-ISE-2024-2025/Week15/README.md

  3. Can you train other teams on how to use your software?

 ## Task 2: Regression tests
 Regression tests are done when maintaining a software.
 Steps to setup:

   - Add JUnit to your project
   - Add tests for every main features
   - Make sure all pass the tests
   - If the codes has changed, rerun the test
   - If a new feature added, add new test and rerun the whole tests.
   - If a feature is updated, modify the tests related to that feature and rerun the whole tests
   - Repeat for all the changes

 ## Task 3: User manual
 Write a user manual for guiding end user to use your application.
 User manual shall include:

   - Cover, version, team name and members,
   - Introduction
   - Usage from beginning to end of use
   - How to file a bug report or complain
-    - How to some common issues
+  - How to solve some common issues

 ## Task 4: Training
 Write another slide presentation for training other developer teams to continue your development project.
 It shall include:

   - System requirements (OS, IDE, tools, db, RAM, SSD, ...)
   -  Getting the source code (from Git, add collaboration)
   - Setup and compilation
   - Database structure if any
   - Data structure
   - Class relationships and structure if any

 ## Task 5
 Share your achievement(s) with your classmates by writing the list of your achievements received from this project.

 ## Task 6
 Archive the project for future maintenance.
 Things to archive:

   - Project source code
   - Documentation
   - Export Database (if any)